self-care, healing & resources

 for uncertain times

-This page is a work in progress, to share short videos with practices of self shiatsu and other healing arts, mindfulness, suggestions, inspiration, plus occasional links to my teachers work / relevant information.
-Themes I will address are anxiety, uncertainty, isolation, trauma, care for the Lung meridian and Immune System, Nature etc. Some of these practices may be applied as prevention or to support healing of mild symptoms.
+I started this page during lockdown, to share short videos with practices of self shiatsu and other healing arts, mindfulness, suggestions, inspiration, plus occasional links to my teachers work / relevant information.
+Some of these practices may be applied as prevention and to support healing of Covid-19 symptoms.
 Due to the global trauma and overwhelm, I will keep these practices very short and easy.
-Also find some suggestions for wellbeing and domestic practices for the art of being Home.
+Also find inspiration, quotes, suggestions for wellbeing and domestic practices for the art of being Home.

 - practice 1-